libremfg/rhize-docs/content/how-to/gql/call-the-graphql-api.md

 ---

 In a manufacturing operation, all event data is interrelated.
-To make these relations explorable, Rhize stores data in a special, purpose built graph database.
+To make these relations explorable, Rhize stores data in a special-purpose graph database designed to represent all levels of the manufacturing process.
 This database is enforced by our ISA-95 schema, the most comprehensive data representation of ISA-95 in the world.

-Rhize exposes this database through a (GraphQL API).
+Rhize exposes this database through a [GraphQL API](https://graphql.org/).
-Unlike REST, [GraphQL]() requires only one endpoint, and you can define exactly the data that you return for each operation.
+Unlike REST, GraphQL requires only one endpoint, and you can define exactly the data that you return for each operation.

 If you are a customer, the best way to learn both GraphQL and ISA-95 modelling is to use the [Apollo Explorer](https://www.apollographql.com/) for our schema.
-However, for newcomers to GraphQL, this may look overwhelming.
+However, for newcomers to GraphQL, the flexibility may look overwhelming.
-These topics introduce the basics of how to use GraphQL with Rhize's custom databaase.
+These topics introduce the basics of how to use GraphQL with Rhize's custom database.

-Once you learn how to explore the API, you'll quickly find that the interface is more comfortable and discoverable than a comparable swagger document&mdash;and that's before the data advantages.
+Once you learn how to explore the API, you'll find that the interface is more comfortable and discoverable than a comparable OpenAPI (Swagger) document&mdash;and that's before considering the improvements GraphQL brings to precision, performance, and developer experience.

 ## Operation types